 At the first session, we went through a number of exercises, which helped reduce her anxiety.
 In the Second session, we started adding tools to help her visualise her playing calmly and confidently.
 By the third session, she was actually looking forward to the next tournament.

-After a few weeks of practising these skills she came back for the last session just before a big game, which she breezed through and many of the other players in the club remarked how much better she was playing.
+After a few weeks of practising these skills, she came back for the last session just before a big game.
+This she breezed through and many of the other players in the club remarked how much better she was playing.

 To make matters more difficult, it was Christmas and winter.
 Consequently, there were a whole plethora of excuses to why she couldn’t go running.
 After a few sessions just reducing stress, Sarah was able to reorganise some of her work, which also included working from home 2 days a week.
 Fantastic, she was now paving the way to schedule a number of runs during the week at lunchtime, in the park.

 After the initial stalling over Christmas, she was able to take advantage of dry spells in January to also go running at weekends and was well on her way to planning her training for her next 10K run.

 Also see: Riding Confidence

 - Vemon, David.
 (2009), Human Potential: Exploring Techniques Used to Enhance Human Performance.
 New York, NY: Routledge/Taylor & Francis Group.